facebook/react/docs/_posts/2013-08-19-use-react-and-jsx-in-python-applications.md

 **Dependencies**: PyReact uses [PyExecJS](https://github.com/doloopwhile/PyExecJS) to execute the bundled React code, which requires that a JS runtime environment is installed on your machine.
 We don't explicitly set a dependency on a runtime environment; Mac OS X comes bundled with one.
 If you're on a different platform, we recommend [PyV8](https://code.google.com/p/pyv8/).

-For the beta, we've only tested on Python 2.7.
+For the initial release, we've only tested on Python 2.7.
 Look out for support for Python 3 in the future, and if you see anything that can be improved, we welcome your [contributions](https://github.com/facebook/react-python/blob/master/CONTRIBUTING.md)!